hbowie/notenik-KB/Code.md

 Title:  Code

-Tags:   levels-outline.7 Field Labels and Types.7 Web-Making Fields
+Tags:   levels-outline.6 Field Labels and Types.7 Web-Making Fields

 Timestamp: 20210609172054

-Seq:    7.7.1
+Seq:    6.7.1

 Level:  4 - Subsection

 Body:

 The word `Code` can be used as both a label and a type.

+Add a Code field to a Collection in order to store a code snippet as part of each Note in that Collection.

 This field type will be inferred for a label of `Code`.